The Waffle: Independent party

-Effect on NDP youth movement
+Legacy

 The dispute over the Waffle led to the disbanding of the Ontario NDP's youth wing in 1972, which was not revived until 1988.
 The federal NDP also disbanded the New Brunswick NDP for a period in late 1971 after a local Waffle group gained control of it.

-Legacy

 Many of its leaders eventually came back into the party and held important positions within it, which also shaped many of the NDP's policies in the 1980s through to the early 21st century.

+Ideology

+The Waffle supported democratic socialism and Canadian economic and military independence from the United States.
+It drafted its Manifesto for an Independent Socialist Canada in 1969.

+Economic policy

+The Waffle supported public ownership of key industries to replace U.S. private ownership of parts of the Canadian economy.

+Foreign policy

+The group called for Canada to leave NATO.